-The draft Strategic Objectives for minerals and waste are contained in the Initial Consultation of the Minerals and Waste Local Plan Review and detailed in Table 3 below.
+The draft Strategic Objectives for minerals and waste were consulted on in the Initial Consultation (2018) and are also contained in the Preferred Options Consultation (2019) of the Minerals and Waste Local Plan Review and detailed in Table 3 below.
 The compatibility of these strategic objectives with the SA/SEA Objectives (which are detailed in Tables 1 and 2 of the previous section) have been assessed using a compatibility matrix as shown in Table 4.